 22. Freaks (1932)

 Cleopatra, a trapeze artist, takes interest in Hans, a performer in a circus sideshow.
-She plans to marry him to get his inheritance while having an affair with another different performer, Hercules.
+She plans to marry him to get his inheritance while having an affair with another performer, Hercules.
 Once the truth comes out, her plan quickly falls apart and she finds herself in a troublesome situation.
+Freaks was a pre-Code horror movie that benefited from the lack of enforcement of censorship guidelines.
+It also made a splash for prominently casting sideshow performers with disabilities as opposed to Hollywood actors with special effects makeup and prosthetics.

 23. Frankenstein (1931)

-Remember, Frankenstein refers to Dr. Henry Frankentein, the star of this film whose obsession to bring the dead back to life unleashes a monster of his creation.
+Remember, Frankenstein refers to Dr. Henry Frankentein, the star of this film, whose obsession with bringing the dead back to life unleashes a monster of his creation.
+(So yes, Frankenstein costumes these days have it wrong.
+Oh well!)

 24. Nosferatu (1922)